enkidevs/curriculum/csharp/csharp-core/data-types-csharp/basic-data-types-csharp-iii.md

 ---
 ## Practice

-Complete the following code snippet by declaring a `string` variable named `name` and assigning it a value of `"Enki"`.
+Complete the following code snippet by declaring a `string` variable called `name` and assigning it a value of `"Enki"`.

 ```csharp
 ??? name = "???";